Vertical Equity Definition

 Vertical Equity vs Horizontal Equity

 - The concept of Horizontal Equity states that individuals with the same income or assets class should be charged the same amount of taxes i.e. “equal treatment for equals”.
 This means if two individuals earn an income of $ 30,000 per annum, both should pay tax amounting to $ 3,000 only.
-Whereas the concept of Vertical Equity states that higher the income of the individual higher would be the average tax rate.
+On the other hand, the concept of vertical equity states that the higher the income of the individual higher the average tax rate.
 It works on the principle that those who earn more should pay more.

-- The horizontal Equity method is difficult to apply in the economy where there are various tax benefits like rebates, tax credits, deductions, exemptions, etc. due to such benefits there will be inequality of tax amount despite the income for people being the same i.e. if one person gets a deduction for payment of housing loan then he will get a lower amount of tax as compared to the one who hasn’t paid any housing loan.
-This will make the horizontal equity method ineffective.
+- The horizontal equity method is difficult to apply in the economy where there are various tax benefits like rebates, tax credits, deductions, exemptions, etc. Due to such benefits there will be inequality of tax amount despite the income for people being the same i.e. if one person gets a deduction for payment of housing loan then they will get a lower amount of tax as compared to the one who hasn’t paid any housing loan.
+This is where the horizontal equity method ineffective.

 Recommended Articles

-This has been a guide to Vertical Equity and its Definition.
-Here we discuss types of vertical equity along with its examples and differences from horizontal equity.
+This has been a guide to what is Vertical Equity.
+Here, we explain the concept along with vs horizontal equity, examples, and types.
 You can learn more about financing from the following articles –